 This book and the subsequent dialect from the audio drama run pretty much in parallel with one another, with the book naturally adding more contextual details about events not so present within the audio drama version.
 The wonderfully crafted scene between Cadali & Gregor where they share a mutual joke between themselves at the expense of the sultan is absolutely fantastic writing; normally enemies they both enjoy a brief moment of dare I say it associated amusement.

-I also enjoyed the detailed description as you discover the depths of Tumanbay’s city of the dead, where a much more richer, nuanced picture is presented of the dark catacombs where Gregor is held in court by the underworlds thieves & dwellers.
+I also enjoyed the detailed description as you discover the depths of Tumanbay’s city of the dead, where a much richer, the nuanced picture is presented of the dark catacombs where Gregor is held in court by the underworlds thieves & dwellers.

-The high stakes powerplay story of love, betrayal, and corruption is all there in grizzly high definition for readers to fully immerse themselves into, as the story builds towards the cities slow process of self destruction.
+The high stakes powerplay story of love, betrayal, and corruption is all there in grizzly high definition for readers to fully immerse themselves into, as the story builds towards the cities slow process of self-destruction.
 I comfortably chewed through the one hundred chapters within days as I enjoyed the storyline and enchanting journey that much.
-My one hope is that the writers John Dryden & Mike Walker continue the story beyond this first book/season, and continue the epic saga on into the other three seasons already associated with the audio based drama.
+My one hope is that the writer’s John Dryden & Mike Walker continue the story beyond this first book/season, and continue the epic saga on into the other three seasons already associated with the audio-based drama.
 Perhaps that was always the plan.
-Either way I know that if this was to happen it would make for excellent reading/listening (fingers crossed!)
+Either way, I know that if this was to happen it would make for excellent reading/listening (fingers crossed!)